Overview

 Equipment menu feedback

 The feedback provided by the players was integrated and added to the wireframes.
-This helped refine the organization of both screens and simplify the total interactions the players needed to make.
+This helped refine the organizational hierarchy of both screens and simplify the total interactions the players needed to take to get to where they needed to be.

 Updates to the player menu